andorp/HtDP2/README.md

 # HtDP2
-How to Design Programs 2 from EDX combined with shape functors and anamorphisms
+How to Design Programs 2 from EDX combined with shape functors and catamorphisms